Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid: Observability Attacks

-In this bipartite graph, the left-side nodes denote the injection measurements in $\mathcal{M}^m\cap\mathcal{M}^C$ and right-side nodes denote the union of their backup boundary injections, $\bigcup\limits_{m'\in\mathcal{M}^m\cap\mathcal{M}^C}\mathcal{I}_{b-m'}^m$, in which each node represents one backup boundary injection.
-In this bipartite graph, an edge exists between a node $m'\in\mathcal{M}^m\cap\mathcal{M}^C$, on the left-side of the graph, and a boundary injection $m''$, on the right-side of the graph, if $m''\in\mathcal{I}^m_{b-m'}$.
+In this bipartite graph, the left-side nodes denote the injection measurements in $\mathcal{M}^m\cap\mathcal{M}^A$ and right-side nodes denote the union of their backup boundary injections, $\bigcup\limits_{m'\in\mathcal{M}^m\cap\mathcal{M}^A}\mathcal{I}_{b-m'}^m$, in which each node represents one backup boundary injection.
+In this bipartite graph, an edge exists between a node $m'\in\mathcal{M}^m\cap\mathcal{M}^A$, on the left-side of the graph, and a boundary injection $m''$, on the right-side of the graph, if $m''\in\mathcal{I}^m_{b-m'}$.
 Here, we note that a boundary injection can be simultaneously part of different backup boundary injection sets.
-Hence, finding the injection measurements in $\mathcal{M}^m\cap\mathcal{M}^C$ which are part of the critical set of $m$, $\mathcal{C}^m$, is equivalent to solving a maximum matching problem over this bipartite graph, which is a problem whose exact solution can be obtained efficiently in polynomial time\footnote{The solution of a maximum matching problem over a bipartite graph can be efficiently obtained in polynomial time by transforming the matching problem into a max-flow problem, which can be solved in polynomial time using various known algorithms such as \emph{Ford-Fulkerson}~\cite{GraphTheoryWest}.}.
-As a result, the matched left-side nodes in this maximum matching over the injection measurements - backup boundary injections bipartite graph are the injection measurements in $\mathcal{M}^m\cap\mathcal{M}^C$ which will be part of the critical set of $m$, $\mathcal{C}^m$.
+Hence, finding the injection measurements in $\mathcal{M}^m\cap\mathcal{M}^A$ which are part of a critical set of $m$, $\mathcal{C}^m$, requires solving a maximum matching problem over this bipartite graph\footnote{The solution of a maximum matching problem over a bipartite graph can be efficiently obtained in polynomial time by transforming the matching problem into a max-flow problem, which can be solved in polynomial time using various known algorithms such as \emph{Ford-Fulkerson}~\cite{GraphTheoryWest}.}.
+As a result, the matched left-side nodes in a maximum matching over the ``injection measurements - backup boundary injections bipartite graph'' are the injection measurements in $\mathcal{M}^m\cap\mathcal{M}^A$ which will be part of $\mathcal{C}^m$.
+Here, we note that this leads to the identification of a critical set $\mathcal{C}^m$ of $m$, as $\mathcal{C}^m$ may not be unique given that a maximum matching over a bipartite graph may not be unique.
+Indeed, each possible maximum matching would lead to a different $\mathcal{C}^m$.

-Based on these introduced rules for building critical sets, Algorithm~\ref{alg:CriticalSetAlgorithm} provides a structured step-by-step method for building the critical set, $\mathcal{C}^m$, for each measurement $m\in\mathcal{M}^C$.
+Based on these introduced rules for building critical sets, Algorithm~\ref{alg:CriticalSetAlgorithm} provides a structured step-by-step method for building a critical set, $\mathcal{C}^m$, for each measurement $m\in\mathcal{M}^A$.